BaharaJr/api-docs/docs/users/messaging/message.md

 title: Messaging
 sidebar_label: Messaging
 ---
-This module facilitates communication between users and system administrators.
+The user module facilitates communication between system users and system administrators.
+It enhances better user support.
 To use the meassaging application, click on the message icon at the top right hand side of the tool bar as indicated below.

 ![img alt](/images/MessagingApp.png)